Yutian Chen

 Best Paper Award on Robot Perception

 Working with Professor Sebastian Scherer, I aimed to construct robust and accurate visual-inertial SLAM system using data-driven approach.
-I Developed the MAC-VO, an award-winning visual odometry that significantly outperforms the state-of-the-art visual odomtries like DPVO by 30% on relative translation error (RTE) and relative rotation error (ROE) in multiple public datasets.
-I also Deployed the MAC-VO as ROS2 node on Orin-AGX on real drone and speedup the system by 4 times with TensorRT.
+I Developed the MAC-VO, an award-winning SoTA visual odometry that is generalizable everywhere (even the lunar surface 🌕!).

 Working with Jay Patrikar, we propose the Confidence-Guided Token Merging (Co-Me), a training-free acceleration method for visual geometric transformers that identifies and merges low-confidence tokens to reduce computation while preserving spatial fidelity.
 By leveraging a distilled confidence predictor, Co-Me delivers substantial speedups across models like VGGT (up to 11.3x) and MapAnything (up to 7.8x), enabling real-time 3D perception.